FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 Check in agent in helyOS
 ------------------------
-To receive assignments from helyOS, the agent must perform a procedure called "check in".
+To receive assignments from helyOS, the agent must perform a procedure called "check-in".

-In the check in procedure the agent will
+In the check-in procedure, the agent will

-- Connect as anonymous [*]_ to rabbitMQ and send its identification data using the routing key **agent-{uuid}-checkin**.
+- Connect as anonymous [*]_ to RabbitMQ and send its identification data using the routing key **agent-{uuid}-checkin**.
-- Receives an individual username and password to access rabbitMQ.
+- Receive an individual username and password to access RabbitMQ.
 - Create queues to receive the messages using the routing key to **agent-{uuid}-assignments** and **agent-{uuid}-instantActions**.

-.. [*] Agents logged as anonymous are not allowed to perform any other operation than “check in”.
+.. [*] Agents logged as anonymous are not allowed to perform any other operation than “check-in”.

 .. figure:: ./img/agent_check_in.png
     :align: center